Common Travel Area | UK Visas | Visa | Coming to the UK | Travelling to UK | Entry Clearance

 Persons granted a visa or entry clearance for the Channel Islands or the Isle of Man will not receive a biometric residence permit.
 These persons will instead receive vignettes showing the full period of the leave to enter granted.

-We must not collect biometrics from any applicants seeking to travel directly to the Channel Islands without passing through the UK, as we do not have the legal power to do so.
+The Home Office generally do not collect biometrics from any applicants seeking to travel directly to the Channel Islands without passing through the UK, as they do not have the legal power to do so.
 Where an applicant intends to transit the UK en route to the Channel Islands, biometrics should be enrolled.

 Students and Student visitors

-Applicants seeking to enter as a student should complete VAF3A and a visa national coming as a student visitor should complete VAF1D.
-The institution is not required to be the holder of a Sponsor license for Tier 4 of the Points-Based-System or the holder of valid accreditation or of a valid and satisfactory full institutional inspection, review or audit.
+Applicants seeking to enter as a student should complete the required form and a visa national coming as a student visitor should complete the form online.
+The institution you intend to study with is not required to be the holder of a Sponsor license, for the Tier 4 Points-Based-System or the holder of valid accreditation or of a valid and satisfactory full institutional inspection, review or audit.
 The decision, as to whether or not, the educational institution is acceptable will rest with the appropriate Island.

 English language test